Claiming poverty, naxals romanticise taking up arms against country: Smriti Irani | Entertainment

 In an interactive session at the Indian School of Business (ISB), the Minister for Women and Child Development said COVID-19 pandemic transformed the work-from-home system, which used be a female-centric issue, as a “societal concept” bringing men also into that.

-“And who are the people who attacked the so-called Naxals, because they are criminals against the Constitution.
+“Who are the people who attacked?
+So-called Naxals, because they are criminals against the Constitution.
 They romanticise the concept of taking up arms against the Indian State and they said that arms again the State has been raised because we ( they) are poor,” she said replying to query on her book.

 Irani has turned author with her debut novel “Lal Salaam”, announced publishing house Westland.